nicsuzor/wikijuris/cyberlaw/intermediaries_defamation.markdown

-[^AUTOREPLACEDIntheUKJusticeEadyoftheHighCourtofEnglandandWalesfoundthatGooglewasnotliableforinformationcontainedinsearchengineresultsMetropolitanSchoolsLtdvDesigntechnicaCorpn20111WLR1743orthecontentofblogsithostsonBloggercomTamizvGoogleInc2012EWHC449AUTOREPLACED]: In the UK, Justice Eady of the High Court of England and Wales found that Google was not liable for information contained in search engine results (//Metropolitan Schools Ltd v Designtechnica Corpn// [2011] 1 WLR 1743) or the content of blogs it hosts on Blogger.com (//Tamiz v Google Inc// [2012] EWHC 449).
+[^AUTOREPLACEDIntheUKJusticeEadyoftheHighCourtofEnglandandWalesfoundthatGooglewasnotliableforinformationcontainedinsearchengineresultsMetropolitanSchoolsLtdvDesigntechnicaCorpn20111WLR1743orthecontentofblogsithostsonBloggercomTamizvGoogleInc2012EWHC449AUTOREPLACED]: In the UK, Justice Eady of the High Court of England and Wales found that Google was not liable for information contained in search engine results (_Metropolitan Schools Ltd v Designtechnica Corpn_ [2011] 1 WLR 1743) or the content of blogs it hosts on Blogger.com (_Tamiz v Google Inc_ [2012] EWHC 449).